Tour Duration: 14 Days / 13 Nights

 - On Day-1, the check-in time at Civic Inn is 14.00 H. If you have an early morning flight, we can arrange an early check-in for an additional half-day charge depending on availability.

-- We have set-aside Day-01 of the itinerary as an ‘arrival day’.
+- We have set-aside Day-1 of the itinerary as an ‘arrival day’.
 For this reason and because tour participants are likely to be arriving at different times, and often from different countries, guided sightseeing or other activities are not included.
 If you are arriving early or before the start date of the tour and would like to organize some extra arrangements on a private basis, please contact us.

 - Check-out time on the last day at Civic Inn is 12.00 H. If you have a late flight, we can arrange late check-out for an additional half-day charge within 18.00 H, based on availability.

 - 1st class tickets of Rocket depends on availability.
-You might have to travel in the 2nd class if 1st class is not available.
-The only difference between 1st and 2nd class on the Rocket is, 2nd class is located on the back side, and have no air-conditioning.
+You might have to travel in the 2nd class if the 1st class is not available.
+The only difference between the 1st and 2nd class on the Rocket is, 2nd class is located on the backside, and have no air-conditioning.
 Other facilities are the same.
 Passengers of the 2nd class can use all the facilities of 1st class, e.g. dining area, toilets, and the sitting area on the front side.

 - On Monday and Thursday, a traditional ferry comes in service instead of the paddle steamers.
 If you book for these days, you have to travel on the traditional ferry instead of a paddlewheel steamer.